sarahrainbow/translate-data/docs/documentation.md

 Using Node JS alongside the Express JavaScript Framework meant being able to write backend-code in JavaScript, which is fast, well supported, and gives access to many handy npm packages.

 npm packages used:
 * nodemon – installed as a dev dependency to detect changes and restart the server during development.
-* jest - JavaScript Testing Framework
+* jest - the JavaScript Testing Framework used for tests
-* babel – to transform my test module to CommonJS
+* babel – to transform the test module to CommonJS

 ## Testing
-Employed TDD techniques to ensure that my dataParser and language detection functions were working correctly.
+TDD techniques were employed to ensure that the functions within the dataParser were working correctly.
 ## Deployment

 Preposed deployment method (not implemented):